If you are going to purchase a soundbar in this day and age, you may as well purchase a soundbar with HDMI passthrough.

 5. Best Subwoofer: Polk Audio MagniFi Max SR Surround Soundbar

 When getting value from your money, Polk is one of the top American brands available on the market.

 The MagniFi Max SR comes with a separate woofer and surrounds speakers, making it great for those who want a virtual surround sound effect without fitting in a full surround sound system.

-The soundbar can be wall-mounted, and also thin enough to comfortably sit below your TV without messing the remote commands.
+The soundbar can be wall-mounted and also thin enough to comfortably sit below your TV without messing with the remote commands.

 Sonically speaking, the MagniFi Max SR is a bit of a mixed bag.
 You can expect decent speech clarity through the soundbar, even without having to tinker with the Voice-Adjust settings.

 The subwoofer design gives it enough power to fill a decent-sized room with thumping bass, though not the best quality.
 Nonetheless, the surround speakers hurl the effects behind you decently, offering a voice similar to the soundbar.

 Easy to set-up